 Students with autism spectrum disorder (ASD) can present with many challenges that teachers often are ill-prepared to respond to.
 Dr. Cynthia Anderson is Principal Investigator for the Massachusetts site of a multi-state project funded by the U.S. Department of Education to help teachers better meet that challenge.
 In this project, Dr. Anderson is evaluating effects of an individualized framework for delivering evidence-based interventions in public schools.

-Much of the research on function-based support has been conducted with children and adolescents with disabilities and important questions remain regarding the feasibility of evidence-based methods of assessment and treatment in adult service settings. is leading a research project in several of our May Centers for Adult Services sites to evaluate several different methods of functional analysis and identify barriers and enablers to effective function-based support.
-Helping with the study are Dr. Sarah Weddle, Director of Outreach and Behavioral Support and two Adult Services Clinical Directors, Meg Walsh and Jackie Caporale.
+Much of the research on function-based support has been conducted with children and adolescents with disabilities and important questions remain regarding the feasibility of evidence-based methods of assessment and treatment in adult service settings.
+Dr. Cynthia Anderson is leading a research project in several of our May Centers for Adult Services sites to evaluate several different methods of functional analysis and identify barriers and enablers to effective function-based support.
+Helping with the study are Dr. Sarah Weddle, Director of Outreach and Behavioral Support and Adult Services Clinical Director, Meg Walsh.

 Several evidence-based interventions exist for increasing students’ acquisition of foundational skills in reading and math.
 Dr. Meghan Silva, a post-doctoral fellow at May Institute, and Dr. Cynthia Anderson are exploring whether intervention effectiveness is enhanced when a student actively chooses one intervention over another.